tuxtof/labs/vdi_ahv/lab7.rst

 Click **Next**.

-.. note:: Studio offers many different means of applying policies.
+Studio offers many different means of applying policies.
 Across a more diverse environment it may make sense to configure UPM settings based on tags.
 If our computers weren't optimally organized in Active Directory, we could have also elected to assign this policy based on the Non-Persistent desktop Delivery Group.

 .. figure:: http://s3.nutanixworkshops.com/vdi_ahv/lab7/30.png